mkst/conker/README.md

 ### Compressed section(s)

 There are a number of compressed sections within the ROM.
-The goal is to be able to:

-  1. Extract all files within each compressed section
-  2. Decompile and/or document them
-  3. Compress and reassemble to create a byte-perfect match.
+The decompression/compression method is understood and generates matching results.

 ### Game Logic AKA "Chunk 0"